BBA Management Concentration

 Students must earn a minimum grade of C- in ALL college core courses (EXCEPT MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
 A minimum grade of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted).

-Prerequisite: All college core courses, and within 12 hours of graduate or during the student's last semester.
+Prerequisite: All college core courses, and within 12 hours of graduation or during the student's last semester.

 College Core and ECCE courses may not be used to fulfill these requirements